Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/commands.md

 encoded following the PIV specification.

 This feature, however, is not publicly available.
 It is only callable from inside the SDK.

+<a name="getvendordatatable"></a>
+Table 5A lists Yubico-defined elements that the YubiKey will possess upon manufacture (as long as the PIV application is initialized).

+Table 5B lists Yubico-defined elements that the YubiKey will not possess upon manufacture.
+Requesting these elements using GET DATA will return "NoData".
+If you want these elements to contain data, you will have to load them using PUT DATA.

 #### Table 5A: Yubico-defined GET DATA elements available upon manufacture
 |    Name     |   Tag    |    Meaning       | Authentication<br/>Required |                Data Returned                |